-... this, with one suitable character having 18 Strength and Constitution, acceptable though sub-par Dexterity, and surprisingly high Intelligence.
-If we really wanted it more specialized, we could complicate the fitness function further, and do things like explicitly demand well above average scores in the class's needed stats, and forbid it to be so high in the others, or at least apply a penalty.
+... one suitable character, with 18 Strength and Constitution, acceptable though sub-par Dexterity, and surprisingly high Intelligence.
+If we really wanted it more specialized, we could complicate the fitness function further, and do things like explicitly demand well above average scores in the class's useful stats, and forbid it to be so high in the others, or at least apply a penalty.

-So now we've finished evolving a set of Fighter stats.
+So we've evolved a set of Fighter stats.
 Let's suppose we don't need any more Fighters in the party . . . but now we need a Wizard.
 All we need to do is tweak our fitness function, like so:

-def fitness() # below is the only line that changed! stats = [int, wis, dex, con, cha, str] (0..5). map { |idx| stats[idx] \ 2 \\ (5 - idx) }. sum
+def fitness() # below is the only line that changed! stats = [int, wis, dex, con, cha, str] (0..5). map { |idx| stats[idx] 2 (5 - idx) }. sum

 ... to prioritize intelligence first, then wisdom, dexterity, and so on, down to strength.
-(We could also make it take parameters, and pass in different ones this time, but I'm just going to hardcode it here for simplicity.)
-An initial population would look roughly the same, since we haven't changed how that is generated, so I'll spare you those steps, but after 11 more generations I got this:
+An initial population would look roughly the same, since we haven't changed how that is generated, so I'll spare you those steps, but after 11 generations I got ...